TheCodemasterZz/architect/README.md

-# architect
+# Architect Framework

-The Architect Framework
+Architect is a free, open-source platform based on the Phalcon PHP Framework.